resting-dove/funm/README.md

 This is done in `semi_md/matrix_analysis/bounds_cos_sqrt.py`.
 In the same folder there are also experiments comparing the use of `pyWkm` and diagonalization in the restarted Lanczos method.

+# Experiments

+The general structure is the following, for each experiment there is a Python file in which it is implemented, like an `experiment.py`.
+This experiment saves all relevant ouputs and calculations to a file called `artifacts/plot_store_experiments.npz`, where artifacts is located at the same level as the original experiment file.
+There might also be a preliminary Matplotlib `.png` plot produced and saved to `figures/experiment.png`.
+In some instances the experiment has some important paramaters, such as the time step or the norm used.
+In those cases, these choices are appended to the outputs, like `artifacts/plot_store_experiments_2-norm.npz` and `figures/experiment_2-norm.png`.
+Finally, for those experiments, which were deemed potentially relevant for inclusion in the thesis a publication ready plot is produced by `experiment_visualize.py`, which produces `figures/experiment_2-norm.pdf`.